 Prerequisites: Must be employed in: (1) A certified nursing facility - minimum of 6 months employment by facility sponsor, must be on State of Iowa Direct Care Workers Registry, and must provide documentation from administrator of facility in which he/she is employed; OR (2) A residential or related type of licensed facility - minimum of 6 months employment by facility sponsor, must provide evidence of successful completion of residential attendant course, and must provide documentation from administrator of facility in which he/ she is employed; OR (3) An assisted living program - minimum of 6 months employment by facility sponsor, must provide documentation from administrator of facility in which he/she is employed, and must have completed 75-hour Nurse Aide Course or Residential Attendant Course.
 Must also have an aptitude for reading, writing, and mathematics.
 This is a 60-hour course consisting of 40-42 hours of classroom lecture and 18-20 hours of clinical experience.
 This course prepares people to safely administer nonparenteral medications in nursing facilities and related areas.
 The emphasis is on safe administration of medications.
-It qualifies the aide to administer medications in long term care, residential care, nursing facilities, skilled nursing facilities, adult day care and assisted living facilities.
+It qualifies the aide to administer medications in long term care, residential care, nursing facilities. skilled nursing facilities, adult day care and assisted living facilities.
+Clinical and state final exam must be completed no later than 60 days after the end of classroom work.
 (42-18-0-0)